zackyang000/node-odata/README.md

 ### Bound Actions

 Bound Action are defined over resource.
 An action can be bound to single resource or to collection of resources.
+For the bound action, the first parameter of the bound resource type is specified in the metadata.

 #### Entity Actions